 To boost student achievement, we currently fund 56 educational programs focused on the strategies that local education experts say are the keys to long-term student success (in which we wholeheartedly agree).

 Preparing kids for kindergarten by advocating for policies that strengthen early childhood education across the state.

 Providing out-of-school support from mentors in afterschool and summer programs, as well as recruiting hundreds of volunteers to read to, tutor, and mentor North Texas students.

 Enhancing academic achievement through English language learning, STEM initiatives, and college and career preparation.

-Since 2011, we have invested $18 million in educational programs that lay the groundwork for the students of North Texas to excel.
+Since 2011, we have invested over $36 million in educational programs that lay the groundwork for the students of North Texas to excel.